meelgroup/mis/README.md

 # MIS #

 ### What is it? ###
 MIS computes minimal Independent Support for a given CNF formula.
-The algorithm is based on our [CP'15 paper](http://link.springer.com/article/10.1007/s10601-015-9204-z) that also won the Best Student Paper Award.
+The implementation is based on MIS algorithm proposed in our [CP'15 paper](http://link.springer.com/article/10.1007/s10601-015-9204-z) that also won the Best Student Paper Award.